ubertron/MayaPython27/scripts/startup/readme.txt

+Setup Instructions
-Set the path in the Maya.env ot wherever the modules folder is.
+Set MAYA_PLUG_IN_PATH to the modules folder location in Maya.env
-Place the Maya.env into prefs folder.
-The specified modules set up the environment paths.